PySimpleGUI/PySimpleGUI/readme.md

 **Button Images**
 Now this is an exciting feature not found in many simplified packages.... images on buttons!
 You can make a pretty spiffy user interface with the help of a few button images.

 Your button images need to be in PNG or GIF format.
 When you make a button with an image, set the button background to the same color as the background.
-There's a button color TRANSPARENT_BUTTON that you can set your button color to.
+There's a button color TRANSPARENT_BUTTON that you can set your button color to in order for it to blend into the background.
+Note that this value is currently the same as the color as the default system background on Windows.

 This example comes from the `Demo Media Player.py` example program.
 Because it's a non-blocking button, it's defined as `ReadFormButton`.
 You also put images on blocking buttons by using `SimpleButton`.